-Impartiality and independence
+Impartiality and independence in certification

 RISE Certification creates trust in its services by being objective in the execution of assignments.
 This means being aware that assignments are performed in an impartial manner without personal gain and that objective evidence is sought to show that the service or product meets the set requirements.

 RISE is not allowed to participate in development, production, maintenance, distribution, installation or cannot perform consulting services for products that we certify.
 Also, RISE does not perform management system consultancy or internal audits of management systems for customers that RISE certifies.
 In addition, RISE Certification does not train persons we certify.
 RISE does not offer consulting services for the same clients and statements that RISE verifies or validates

 RISE Certification is financed through fees for completed assignments, without support or subsidies.
 The fees are established so that all customers are treated equally.